chen0040/lua-algorithms/README.md

 This library was developed with the purpose of making general algorithms and data structures available in Java language also available in Lua.

+# Features

 The library covers commonly used data structures (ArrayList, Stack, Queue, Priority Queue, Balanced Search Tree, HashMap, Set, Tries) and algorithms (various sorting and search algorithms, shuffling, union find, etc)

+For developers on Windows platform, a Vagrantfile is provided in the source code to allow them to run luarocks under window environment.

 # Install